 Note: Solo and Duet/Trio divisions must have at least 10 entries in order for cash prizes to be awarded.
-All competitive group divisions (including Super Groups) must have at least 10 entries in order for cash prizes to be awarded.
+All group divisions (including Super Groups) must have at least 10 entries in order for cash prizes or TTB Cash to be awarded.
 All Cash & TTB Cash will be mailed to the studio director after the event.

 TOP BILLING AWARD

 The highest scoring routine in 12 & Under Solo, 12 & Under Groups, 13 & Over Solo and 13 & Over Groups will receive the Top Billing Award.
 Winning routine(s) will receive a trophy at each Regionals and a trophy along with a cash prize at Nationals.

 Note: The event must be hosting over 200 entries in order for a cash prize to be given.

 Judges' awards will be presented to standout routines throughout the weekend based on extraordinary attributes to a dance.
 Judges' awards are not based on adjudicated scores.
 These awards include Best Choreography, Best Technique, Best Costume, Best Performance, Dance To Inspire and Excellence In The Wings.
 A banner will be rewarded to each.